Traditional Shotokan Karate affiliated with Japan Karate Association World Federation

-The style of Karate that we teach is Shotokan Karate.
+The style of Karate we teach is Shotokan Karate.
 Karate at its beginings was a fighting system that came to the Okinawan Islands from China sometime in the 1400's.
 The ruler of Okinawa then was a Buddhist follower and banned weapons.
 The people of Okinawa were not allowed to use weapons for a long time and using this fighting system became prominent.
 Then Japan invaded Okinawa in 1609 and placed a ban on anyone practicing martial arts, and so martial arts training was done in secrecy.
 Three main branches of martial arts developed during the 300 years that followed: Shuri-Te, Naha-Te, and Tomari-Te.
 Eventually, these developed into two main styles: Shorin-Ryu and Shorei-Ryu.

 Gichin Funakoshi was born in 1869 and at an early age begin studying martial arts.
 His masters where Anko Itosu and Yasutsune Azato.
 He studied mainly late at night since the ban on martial arts still existed then.
 It was Funakoshi who gave the name of Karate to this martial art since Kara was the term often used to describe the martial arts of Okinawa, and Funakoshi gave it the alternative meaning of "empty".
+Te means "hand".

 The ban was lifted in 1902 and in 1922 Funakoshi was invited to Tokyo to give a demonstration of Karate at the First National Athletic Exhibition, organized by the Ministry of Education.
 Funakoshi decided to stay in Japan and worked in making Karate part of the educational curriculum in Japan.